 Policy Issues

 Read more about NNEDV’s federal policy priorities, legislative history, and recommendations to the current Administration.
-NNEDV is grateful to Amazon for their Public Policy support and partnership.
+NNEDV is grateful to the Blue Shield of California Foundation, the Seedlings Foundation, and the Kering Foundation for their Public Policy support and partnership.

 -